-The Anaheim Housing Authority manages federally-funded programs and grants allocated by the Department of Housing and Urban Development (HUD) in the City of Anaheim.
-The Housing Choice Voucher program offers two housing options: the tenant-based and project-based.
-The tenant-based program allows assisted households to use a voucher at open rental market units.
+Anaheim Housing Authority The Anaheim Housing Authority administers federally-funded programs and grants allocated by the Department of Housing and Urban Development (HUD) in the City of Anaheim, CA. The Housing Choice Voucher (HCV) program offers two housing options: tenant-based and project-based.
+The tenant-based program allows assisted households to use a rental assistance voucher in open rental market units.
 And the project-based program ties a voucher to a specific unit in which an assisted household can move into.
 More information regarding each program can be found below.

-- Affordable Housing Lists – The City has agreements with owners of specific units to keep rents at levels below regular market rates.
+Affordable Housing Lists – The City has agreements with owners of specific units to keep rent levels below regular market rates.
 As affordable units become available, individuals on the Interest List will be notified by mail of the availability.
 This is not a rental assistance program.